Al-Tabban: History and archaeology

 Al-Tabban was recorded among the cluster of Yatta’s outlying villages by geographer Natan Shalem in 1931, who described caves, cisterns, and cultivated fields that formed the basis of permanent settlement.
 Residents traditionally combined cave-dwelling with agriculture and herding, and aerial imagery confirms stone enclosures and terraces in use during the mid-20th century.
-As with other Masafer Yatta communities, Thaban faces demolition orders under the claim that it lies within a military training zone.
+As with other Masafer Yatta communities, Thaban faced demolition orders under the claim that it lies within a military training zone.